Probate Attorney in Dallas, TX

 - Appointment of Agent to Control Disposition of Remains

 - Declaration of Guardian in the Event of Later Incapacity

 Probate of Last Will and Testament

 If you wish to contest a will, please contact us for our legal counsel for the testamentary challenge.
-We will use our best efforts.
+I will use our best efforts.
 The most common reasons for contesting a will is lack of testamentary capacity and undue influence.

 Contact us to discuss the details of your situation with a probate attorney.
-We offer a series of services related to wills and probate for clients throughout Collin, Dallas, Denton, Ellis, Kaufman, and Tarrant counties.
+I offer a series of services related to wills and probate for clients throughout Collin, Dallas, Denton, Ellis, Kaufman, and Tarrant counties.